 Hyaluronic acid is a naturally occurring substance in joints, tendons, and ligaments.
 Injecting hyaluronic acid into joints reduces inflammation and acts as a lubricant.

-Overall, studies show a moderate effect on pain of osteoarthritis that can last for up to 6 months.
+Overall, studies indicate a moderate effect of Osteoarthritis on pain that can persist for up to 6 months.
 However, a particular type of hyaluronic acid with a high molecular weight and cross-linking is more effective for knee arthritis.
-Specific brands that are high molecular weight include Durolane and Synvisc-1.
-In addition, there are very few side effects apart from occasional allergic reactions.
-Also, recent studies suggest that hyaluronic acid may help delay the need for a total knee replacement for up to 3 1/2 years.
+Specific brands with high molecular weights include Durolane and Synvisc-1.
+Additionally, there are minimal side effects, aside from occasional allergic reactions.
+Additionally, recent studies suggest that hyaluronic acid may delay the need for total knee replacement by up to 3 1/2 years.

-All in all, hyaluronic acid is a reasonable option for mild to moderate knee arthritis.
+Overall, hyaluronic acid is a viable option for managing mild-to-moderate knee arthritis.

 Platelet-rich plasma

-Platelet-rich plasma (PRP) is becoming more popular for treating arthritis and tendonitis.
+Platelet-rich plasma (PRP) is increasingly used to treat arthritis and tendonitis.

 We obtain PRP from whole blood.
 Then, we spin the blood to separate the plasma from red and white cells.
 Plasma contains a high concentration of platelets that are rich in growth factors.
 Finally, we inject the plasma into the joints.

-Finally, PRP with hyaluronic acid produces better results at 1, 6, and 12 months than PRP alone.
+Finally, PRP combined with hyaluronic acid yields better results at 1, 6, and 12 months compared to PRP alone.

 Arthrosamid injeciton for knee arthritis